What is fostering & how do I get started?

 What is the time commitment?

 Foster stays may be anywhere from a few days, weeks, months or more, depending on the situation.
 We try to match our foster rabbits with foster parents based on the individual needs of the rabbit and the experience, preference and availability of our foster parents.
-Once you become a foster parent, we ask that you try to foster for at least six months.
+Once you become a foster parent, we ask that you try to foster for at least six months or until your foster rabbit is adopted.

 What if I have other pets?